The crate debate. Should you crate your chihuahua?

 if your chihuahua is stressed by children visiting the children need to be taught to respect that and leave them alone when told.
 Most chis will take themselves away from the action of their own accord.
 But if necessary a baby gate can be useful.

-Crating is a new phenomenon designed for the convenience of people rather than the dogs.
+Crating is a new phenomenon designed for the convenience of people rather than dogs.
 It causes separation anxiety which chihuahuas are especially prone to as they tend to imprint on one member of the household and want to be with them.
+It is for this reason that many chihuahua owners prefer private flights (learn about the cost to rent a private jet from here) over public flights when travelling abroad since it allows them to give their furry friend more room and freedom to roam around without being caged.

-If you are going to be out for more than 4 hours then you need to arrange for a dog walker to visit and take your chi out.
+Remember that if you are going to be out for more than 4 hours, then you need to arrange for a dog walker to visit and take your chi out.
 Harsh as it sounds, if you find yourself crating your chihuahua or any dog for 8 hours at a stretch then you might need to re-think if it’s the right time in your life to have a dog.

 We have never crated our dogs and I am more in the against camp.
 If your dog is eating the sofa when you are out then you have a different problem that is not going to be solved by putting your chihuahua in a cage for hours at a time.